 Canada is located at a high latitude which makes it comparable with weather factors as similar to the Scandinavian countries in Europe.
 Summer's can be pleasantly warm with plenty or sunshine, ideal for outdoor activities and sports of all kinds.
 However Winter's can be harsh with temperatures reaching below 0 in most cities.
 Abundant snow fall and icy winds are also quite common, specially the further north you travel.
 Temperatures in the north can plummet to -15C for most of January and part of February.
 The best time to visit Canada is mid spring to the end of the autumn.
 (May to November).
 Temperatures are pleasant to visit and walking outside during these months.

-For more detailed weather information check each city below.
+For more detailed weather information in each city or state refer to the Tourism Guides below.

 Canada has a wide variety of tastes to satisfy every background, thanks to its large multicultural population, from the classical monster-sized burger and fries, a juicy rare steak, freshly caught seafood or Oriental stir-fry, Canada has a large offering.
 Food might be comparable to that of it's neighbour, USA, with big portions and plenty of meat's on the menu.
 However in Quebec area, the French influence is very noticeable.
 Depending where you go you can find distinct specialities.
 Look for German-style cuisine in southwestern Ontario, Ukrainian dishes on the Prairies and Asian foods in Vancouver.